Early commercial computers

 Olivetti P 203

-typewriter.
-This made it possible to print tables and the like automatically.
+This made it possible to print the results of a computation.
+Nevertheless,

 The architecture is rather unique.
 Programs are stored on a paper tape while operations are controlled by means of a threaded wire ROM.
 The system was sold as a accounting machine but was not limited to that area of application.